2.1. Understanding Acronis Storage Architecture¶

 Any server in the cluster can be assigned a combination of storage, metadata, and network roles.
 For example, a single server can be an S3 access point, an iSCSI access point, and a storage node at once.

-Each cluster also requires that a web-based management panel be installed on one (and only one) of the nodes.
+Each cluster also requires that a web-based admin panel be installed on one (and only one) of the nodes.
 The panel enables administrators to manage the cluster.

 2.1.1.
 Storage Role¶